Syngenta's $10 bln Shanghai IPO to fund growth and acquisitions - Up News Info

 “Syngenta Group will expand and renovate its production facility and implement strategic acquisition to meet growing market needs,” the company said in the document.

-Syngenta said in the filing that its application to list on the STAR Market had been approved and it would issue up to 2.79 billion shares.
+The Shanghai Stock Exchange filing showed Syngenta’s application to list on the STAR Market had been accepted and the company plans to issue up to 2.79 billion shares.

 The flotation, set to be the world’s biggest this year, will value the maker of pesticides and seeds based in Basel, Switzerland, at about $60 billion including debt, or $50 billion without, sources have told Reuters.